andydandy74/ClockworkForDynamo/README.md

 #Packages or Package Samples that need fixing in 0.6.3#

 - Buckyball (project environment sample)
-- Central Projection On Face
-- Central Projection On Plane
 - Has Out Of Plane XYZs
 - Move XYZs From Plane To Plane